tribhuvanesh/cauth/README.md

 ## Thanks to

-[Shervin Emami](http://www.shervinemami.co.cc/) for thoroughly documenting face recognition
+* [Shervin Emami](http://www.shervinemami.co.cc/) for thoroughly documenting face recognition

-Servo magazine for their articles on eigenfaces
+* Servo magazine for their articles on eigenfaces

-[libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/), the library for Support Vector Machines
+* [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/), the library for Support Vector Machines, by Chang, Chih-Chung and Lin, Chih-Jen